palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ## Decrease Setup Time by Saving/Loading Settings
 Starting with GUI V3, you can save and load a snapshot of nearly every setting in the GUI (ex.
 Time Series Channel Settings) with capital 'S' and capital 'L' on your keyboard!

-After starting the system, simply arrange the GUI to how you like it and __press Shift + 'S' to Save__.
+Start the system first.
+Then, arrange the GUI to how you like it and __press Shift + 'S' to Save__.
 You will see a message saying "Settings Saved!"

 Afterwards, or the next time you open the GUI, just __press Shift + 'L' to Load__.
 If the settings are incompatible (ex. loading 16 channels while using 8), the GUI will show an error at the bottom .
 If all is well, the GUI will display "Settings Loaded!"